fastoch/Docker-Course/README.md

 ### Union filesystems

 A union filesystem allows files and directories of separate filesystems, known as branches, to be transparently overlaid, forming a single coherent filesystem.
+Contents of directories which have the same path within the merged branches will be seen together in a single merged directory, within the new virtual filesystem.

+This approach allows for efficient use of space because common layers can be shared.
+For example, if multiple containers from the same image are created on a single host, the container runtime only has to allocate a thin overlay specific to each container, while the underlying image layers can be shared.

+More detail on understanding the implications of these filesystems on data persistence can be found in Part 4 - Using 3rd party containers.

+---

+Docker provides a convenient user experience (UX) by packaging the underlying technologies (namespaces, cgroups, and union filesystems) into an easy-to-use desktop application.
+For a deeper exploration of these topics

+---

 ## Docker application architecture